MRRP-lab/equipment-info/safety.md

 Food in lab is discouraged but ok if consumed at a table away from hardware, and is cleaned up properly.

+# Waste Disposal

+Most materials in the lab can be disposed of in the trash cans outside the lab.

+Anything with a Hazmat symbol should not go in the trash, especially batteries.
+If you're not sure, ask Professor Nilles.

+## Batteries and e-Waste

+All batteries should be disposed of in the bucket inside the fume hood.

+All other e-waste (wires, circuit boards, etc) should be placed in the disposal box next to the fume hood.

+We will periodically request hazardous waste pickups from the university.

+# First Aid

+In the event of large amounts of blood, loss of consciousness, or other severe injury, call emergency services via 911, then contact Professor Nilles.

+For less severe injuries (messy paper cut, etc.) there is a first aid kit mounted to the wall in the lab.
+If you use the kit, send Prof. Nilles a note so I can keep track of supplies.

 # Electrical Hazards

 The electrical cables hanging from the ceiling are live and can potentially